jphmrst/PLC/src/plc/fp/Basics.lagda.md

     and3 : Bool → Bool → Bool → Bool
     and3 a b c = ?

+    _ : and3 true true true ≡ true
+    _ = refl

+    _ : and3 true true false ≡ false
+    _ = refl

+    _ : and3 true false false ≡ false
+    _ = refl

+    _ : and3 false false false ≡ false
+    _ = refl

+The two uses of `refl` above tell Agda can it can use evaluation to show that the two expressions on either side of the `≡` actually are equal.
+We are using `refl` to write _unit tests_, tests for a function each using a specific given example.

 ## Standard library

 At the end of each section, we will show where in the standard library